 The environmental review process is a key component of this program.
 It requires that all Applicants consider the impact that their project may have upon Georgia's natural resources.
+The list below is subject to change based on changes in state and federal law and/or procedure.

 Documentation of compliance with the National Environmental Policy Act (NEPA) and other federal environmental laws, regulations, and Executive Orders must be provided as part of an authorized project under federal law.
 FHWA procedures in 23 CFR 771 applies to RTP.